opensumi/docs/docs/develop/module-apis/preference.en.md

 }
 ```

-By introducing the above `DemoContribution` class in the module declaration, you can register the new configuration in the IDE environment, refer to the code: [common.contribution.ts](https://github.com/opensumi/core/blob/v2.13.10/ packages/core-browser/src/common/common.contribution.ts).
+By introducing the above `DemoContribution` class in the module declaration, you can register the new configuration in the IDE environment, see the code: [common.contribution.ts](https://github.com/opensumi/core/blob/v2.13.10/ packages/core-browser/src/common/common.contribution.ts).

 ### Configuration Value Operation